History of the Foot Guards

 From that point, growing in strength since America’s entry into the War in December 1941, the allies went onto the offensive.
 Many of the Guards who had fought in North Africa soon went on to the Italian Campaign.
 201st Guards Brigade landed at Salerno and fought their way from the beachhead, later British and American troop landed at Anzio but a cautious advance allowed the Germans to mount a heavy defence.
 From this point on the allies had to fight all the way as they moved northwards.
 1st Guards Brigade fought amid the ruins of Monte Cassino where the Welsh Guards radio traffic in Welsh was mistaken for Indian by the Germans who dropped propaganda leaflets to them in Urdu.
 The winter of 1944 was one of the worst on record and the Guards Brigades fighting in the Apenine hills had the worst of it.
 In spring the allied advance continued and in April the Grenadier Guards crossed the river Po, which was the German’s last line of defence.
 When the Germans surrendered on 8th May the Guards were on the Italian-Austrian border having completed a hard won advance up the length of Italy.

 In Western Europe the Guards began another most interesting period of their history.
 Being infantry soldiers they often moved by vehicle but always fought on foot.
 This changed in 1941 when the Guards received tanks, and formed their own Division for the first time since the First World War.
 The new Guards Armoured Division adopted the old Guards Division emblem, the ever open eye, which was redesigned by the artist Rex Whistler who was serving in the Welsh Guards.
 After lengthy training the Division landed in France in July 1944 and took part in the heavy fighting to take the key town of Caen.
 They then moved into the Bocage area, which was ideal for the Germans to defend.
 High thick hedges and narrow sunken lanes around small fields created a maze of obstacles for tanks and men to manoeuvre in.
 In the battle for Hill 309 6th Guards Tank Brigade managed to reach the hill and occupy it but their infantry support was left behind fighting in the fields.
 The tanks held the hill overnight on their own despite heavy counter attacks by enemy tanks, until the infantry arrived next morning.
 In August the German defences began to collapse and by September the Welsh and Grenadier Guards were both racing to liberate Brussels.
-The Welsh Guards got their first and this is still commemorated every year when the townspeople dress the famous Mannekin Pis in a Welsh Guards uniform.
+The Welsh Guards got there first and this is still commemorated every year when the townspeople dress the famous Mannekin Pis in a Welsh Guards uniform.

 On 16th September Field Marshal Montgomery launched Operation Market Garden, his bold attempt to cross the river Rhine in Holland.
 This is commonly known from the point of view of the airborne forces that landed to capture the bridges on the route to Arnhem and the Arnhem bridge itself.
 But the aim of this was to allow armoured troops of XXX Corps to reach Arnhem and ultimately cross into Germany.
 The Guards Armoured Division led the 64 mile advance from the Belgian border towards Arnhem but the German defence was heavier than expected.
 Much of the route was on narrow roads which could only take tanks in single file and because they were raised above the flat land the tanks stood out as easy targets for German gunners.
 Once one vehicle was hit the whole advance was delayed till it was cleared and heavy fighting in Nijmegen slowed the advance further.
 American Para troops seized the far end of Nijmegen Bridge having crossed the river under intense fire and held on till 3 Grenadier Guard tanks dashed over the bridge to link up with them.
 But the force was too small and lacked support so it halted temporarily.
 Despite reinforcements the advance was unable to cover the last miles to Arnhem due to the stiff German defence.
 The Para troops there managed to evacuate but many were taken prisoner and casualties had been high.